mensbeam/Catcher/README.md

 _outputTime_: When true will output times to the output.
 Defaults to _true_.
 _outputToStderr_: When the SAPI is cli output errors to stderr.
 Defaults to _true_.
 _silent_: When true the handler won't output anything.
 Defaults to _false_.
 _timeFormat_: The PHP-standard date format which to use for times in output.
 Defaults to _"Y-m-d\\TH:i:s.vO"_.
-_varExporter_: A user-defined closure to use when printing arguments in backtraces.
-Defaults to _null_.

 #### MensBeam\Catcher\Handler::__invoke ####